remi-dupre/enum-spanner/README.md

 Installation
 ------------

-On a Linux system with Python 3, simply clone this repository, then install the necessary Python modules described in `requirements.txt`.
+You need a Linux system with a recent installation of Python 3 (at least Python 3.6).

+To install the software, simply clone this repository, then install the necessary Python modules described in `requirements.txt`.
 You can either install them manually using `pip3`, or setup a virtualenv: